top of page

 Forgotten Places

-In partnership with Hull City Council we have been lucky enough to secure funding through the Trees for Cities programme to plant over 30,000 trees in some of the most deprived urban wild spaces in Hull.
+In partnership with Hull City Council we were lucky enough to secure funding through the Trees for Cities programme to plant over 30,000 trees in some of the most deprived urban wild spaces in Hull.

 We employed a project manager, 2 full time project workers and 10 young people aged 16-24 through the DWP Kickstart programme and our partner project Probe Ltd to help us.